thelondonsmiths/Solex_ser_recon_EN/README.md

 Check the "Show graphics" box for a 'live view' display of the reconstruction and a peek at the final png images.
 This will increase processing time significantly.
 This feature is not recommended for batch processing.
-The composite png peek window can be killed early by pushing any key on the keyboard (default is 60 sec in single file mode and 5 sec in batch mode).
+The composite png peek window can be killed early by pushing any key on the keyboard (default is 30 sec in single file mode and 5 sec in batch mode).

-Note that all output files will be saved in the same directory as the video file.
+Note that by default all output files will be saved in the same directory as the video file.
 If the program is run a second time, it will overwrite the original output files.
+A different output folder can also be chosen using the GUI.
+This destination will be remembered for subsequent processing.

+In "File input mode", you can choose on or more files.
+The working directory is remembered for the next time the program runs.
+In "Folder input mode", you can choose a particular folder to process all the files in batch mode (all with the same settings).
+If "Continuous detect mode" is selected, the program will process all the files already in the folder then wait until a new file arrives, at which point it will also be processed.
+A 600x600 pixel CLAHE image of the last file processed will be displayed while the program is waiting.
+If "Continuous detect mode" is on, then generally "Show graphics" should be off.

+When restarted, the program will always be in "File input mode" rather than "Folder input mode".

 If the "Save fits files" box is checked, the following files will be stored: